AndreChips/Full-Stack-Test/README.md

 # Project Setup and Running Guide

-## Overview
+## Project Overview

-This guide provides step-by-step instructions for setting up and running the project, including installing dependencies, running the project, and setting up the database.
+Frontend Frameworks using React.js and Tailwind CSS Backend Frameworks using Express and xampp MySQL

 ## Prerequisites